|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

 - NUR 512: Curriculum and Course Development and Evaluation in Nursing Education (3 credits)

 This course introduces the student to curriculum and course development and evaluation in nursing education with an emphasis on organizational frameworks, teaching-learning strategies and evaluation of learning.
-This course will be conducted through asynchronous distance education technology (Blackboard) supplemented with synchronous Zoom meetings.
+This course will be conducted through asynchronous distance education technology (Brightspace) supplemented with synchronous Zoom meetings.

 - NUR 515: Assessment, Measurement, and Evaluation in Nursing Education (3 credits)

 The course introduces the certificate student to assessment, measurement, and evaluation with an emphasis on nursing education.
 Evidence-based evaluation strategies are discussed within the context of ethical, legal, social and political aspects of nursing education.
-This course will be conducted through asynchronous distance education technology (Blackboard) supplemented with synchronous Zoom meetings.
+This course will be conducted through asynchronous distance education technology (Brightspace) supplemented with synchronous Zoom meetings.
 Prerequisites: NUR 512.

 - NUR 516: Field Experience in Nursing Education (4 credits)